 ‘The State’ and Public Disorder

 The recent riots in the UK received worldwide media attention, from newspapers and television to the internet and blogspots.
-The English edition of the French newspaper Le Monde diplomatique gave one of the more empathetic reports on the riots in its article, UK riots: lessons from the banlieues?.
+The English edition of a French newspaper Le Monde diplomatique gave one of the more empathetic reports on the riots in its article, UK riots: lessons from the banlieues?.
 In comparing David Cameron calling the rioters ‘opportunist thugs’, to that of Nicolas Sarkozy in 2005 dismissing the rioters in the banlieues as ‘voyous’ or thugs, reflects terms that are apt when applied to the wantonly mindless acts of destruction that occurred in France and England.
 However, there are differences between the actions of the rioters that would seem to suggest a lack of ’common purpose’ between the rioters in France and those in England.

 The French riots of 2005 were mainly directed towards attacking state-owned buildings such as schools and police stations, with less emphasis on looting.
 The 2011 riots in England focused on looting, orchestrated by attacking private and business property.
 This would suggest that any comparison is difficult, if not impossible.
 Yet in both cases the term ‘social exclusion’ has a resonance, even given its nuances when applied to both of these cases.
 Sarkozy’s 2007 promised ‘Marshal Plan’ has done little to reverse the perceived social and economic problems that divide many in the French suburbs from mainstream society.
 The reasons for this slow progress towards change are, in themselves, lessons worth learning.
 As Le Monde puts it: